keptn-contrib/dynatrace-service/documentation/configuration/sending-events-to-dynatrace-monitored-entities.md

 ## Sending Events to Dynatrace Monitored Entities

-By default, the *dynatrace-service* assumes that all events it sends to Dynatrace, e.g. Deployment or Test Start/Stop Events, are sent to a monitored Dynatrace Service entity that has the following attachRule definition:
+By default, the *dynatrace-service* assumes that all events it sends to Dynatrace, e.g. Deployment or Test Start/Stop Events, are sent to a monitored entity that has the following attachRule definition:

 ```yaml
 attachRules: